AudayBerro/TPME/readme.md

 This command is designed to run the script, leveraging the data.csv file as input for the multi-labeling task.

 ## Upset Plot
-Within this directory, you'll find the necessary code and data needed to generate the UpSet plot using the Intervene platform for the TPME dataset.
+Within this directory, you will find the necessary code and data needed to generate the UpSet plot using the Intervene platform for the TPME dataset.

 ## Possible use cases
 - Automatic Paraphrasing errors Detection